gareththomasnz/Prosper202_AppFog/README.md

 # Prosper202_AppFog

-Customized version of Prosper202 to run on appfog cloud hosting
+Customized version of Prosper202 to run on appfog cloud hosting.
+You might think you it would work out of box but it doesn't.
+One of the main issues I saw was that when you are running on cloud hosting the incoming IP address would always be from a load balancer.
+I've fixed that and a few other issues.

 ## Installation Instructions